sawshubh/easy-data-structure/README.md

 # easy-data-structure
-coding problem's asked in top companies + some data structure.
+coding problems asked in top companies + some data structure.